 The plan is simple: A patient who produces healthy eggs can elect to share some of those eggs with women who may have poor egg numbers or quality.

 Simple treatment solutions

-Ask about our new simple medication treatment.
-ARMS now offers an IVF medication plan that uses one injection per day (rather than three) at 15 percent less cost.
+Patients should also ask about our new simple medication treatment.
+ARMS now offers an IVF medication plan that combines all of the medications into one simple injection per day (rather than three) at 15 percent less cost.

-We also offer many IVF treatment discounts and special pricing options, including those for single IVF, multi-cycle IVF, returning patients, military, treatment bundles and more.
+ARMS offers many IVF treatment discounts and special pricing options, including those for single IVF cycles, military patients, first responder patients and more.